-The most affected by flukes are fish under 2 inches (52mm) in body length, but adults can carry a few.
+The most affected by flukes are fish under 2 inches (52mm) in body length, but fish over 2 inches (52mm) can carry a few.
 Flukes have difficulty penetrating the protective mucus covering the body of fish over 2 inches long.

 An infested fish introduced to the aquarium or pond is the usual source.
-As mentioned earlier, most adults carry a few as these parasites are extremely difficult to eradicate entirely.
+As mentioned earlier, most larger fish carry a few as these parasites are extremely difficult to eradicate entirely.

 It is extremely important when breeding goldfish that the eggs are flushed with clean water and put into a container with water that hasn’t been in contact with adults.

 Gill flukes are particularly dangerous to young fry under a month old and can kill off an entire brood in two or three days.
 The fry appear to have white beards hanging beneath their gills and if you look carefully, they can be seen moving.

 Most of the older treatments for goldfish flukes involve toxic chemicals.
 I'll list them in case you can not get a Praziquantel based treatment for some reason.
 Test with caution first before committing all your goldfish to a particular treatment.
 And always dose on the low side if fish are weak.
 You can always increase the dosage once the parasites have been weakened or reduced in numbers and your fish has recovered from the treatment.